-- The matching type exercises consist of two parallel columns, first column premises and the second one is responses and the directions for matching the two columns. - Matching test items are also selection items specially used to measure student's ability to identify relationship between a set of similar items, each of which has two components.
-Such as words and their definitions, symbols and their meanings, dates and events, people and their accomplishments, etc. - Matching exercise is economical methods when used with content which has sufficient homogeneous factual information.
-In developing matching items, there are two columns of material. - Matching exercise is used when measuring student's ability to identify the relationship between a set of similar items, each of which has two components.
+The matching type exercises consist of two parallel columns, first column premises and the second one is responses and the directions for matching the two columns.
+Matching test items are also selection items specially used to measure a student's ability to identify the relationship between a set of similar items, each of which has two components.
+Such as words and their definitions, symbols and their meanings, dates and events, people and their accomplishments, etc.

+Matching exercise is economical methods when used with content which has the sufficient homogeneous factual information.
+In developing matching items, there are two columns of material.
+Matching exercise is used when measuring a student's ability to identify the relationship between a set of similar items, each of which has two components.

-Instruction: List of premises includes list of prominent Pakistanis and list of responses gives their reason of fame.
+Instructions: A list of premises includes a list of prominent Pakistanis and the list of responses give their reason of fame.
 Match the given names with their respective reason of fame.
 There can be more than one reason of fame listed for one name and any of the given names may not correspond to any of the reasons of fame.